The Online

 6.64: Europe (20:10)

 Teaching Europe in Grade 6: Tracing Caesar’s path of conquest.
 Polarities are essential in Grade 6, e.g. Mediterranean and North Sea.
 North and South.
 East and West.
 Mountains and flat lands.
 Granite and limestone.
 Nations with coastlines and landlocked nations.
 The metals.
 Salt.
-If the block is taught from a “content-first” perspective, then student reports on individual nations are inevitable; but there
+If the block is taught from a “content-first” perspective, then student reports on individual nations are inevitable; but there are other ways of teaching Geography.

 6.65: Latin America (29:10)